Etrigan the Demon: The New 52

 In The New 52, the 2011 reboot of the DC Comics universe, his past and origins are largely changed.
-Before the Dark Ages, Etrigan was a Rhyming Demon (one not yet good at rhyming) in Lucifer's service and after too many indignities, he led a rebellion.
-Lucifer waited until the last moment before handing him over to Merlin: the two had struck a deal.
+Before the Dark Ages, Etrigan was a Rhyming Demon who served Lucifer before leading a rebellion against him.
 Jason of Norwich had been sent to Camelot as a scribe to Merlin and was growing frustrated with life, believing he was meant for greater things and suffering from rages.
-A prophecy showed that if Jason did not have some sort of quest to force him to heal himself, his rage would grow and cause him to kill his love, Madame Xanadu; at the Fall of Camelot, Merlin bonded Etrigan to Jason in an attempt to provide this quest.
+A prophecy showed that if Jason did not have some sort of quest to force him to heal himself, his rage would grow and cause him to kill his lover, Madame Xanadu.
+During the fall of Camelot, Merlin bonded Etrigan to Jason in an attempt to provide this quest.

 Now immortal, Jason and Etrigan came to an agreement and shared their existence.
 Madame Xanadu began traveling with Jason, only to find Etrigan had now begun falling for her as well and would slaughter innocents if he thought she and Jason were happy together.
 To placate the demon, she pretended to be in love with him and cuckolding Jason.

 Over the centuries, Jason became known as Jason o' the Blood and Etrigan continued to practice his rhymes.
 By the Dark Ages, he and Etrigan became the centre of a rag-tag team of adventurers, the "Demon Knights": Jason/Etrigan, Xanadu, Vandal Savage, Shining Knight, the Horsewoman, Saracen inventor Al Jabr (The Numbers in Arabic) and the Amazon Exoristos (The Exile in Greek).
-They first fought Mordru and the Questing Queen's army to a standstill before being tasked by the city of Alba Sarum to return Merlin to life at Avalon (both Jason and Etrigan were enraged at having missed the chance to get him to separate them).
+They first fought Mordru and the Questing Queen's army to a standstill before being tasked by the city of Alba Sarum to return Merlin to life at Avalon.
 Etrigan plotted to betray his teammates' souls and Avalon itself to Lucifer to curry his favour.
 While he successfully manipulated the Knights into letting Hell invade Avalon (and secretly felt guilty about his treatment of Xanadu), he was himself captured and used by the Questing Queen to gain access as well.
 Lucifer believed Etrigan had done this deliberately and condemned him; outraged, the demon refused to serve anyone again.
 At the end of the battle, Jason was tasked as a member of Avalon's Stormwatch, but neither he nor Xanadu wanted to serve Merlin after having Etrigan forced on them again.
 Jason vowed to not let the demon out so often.

 In the present, Etrigan's body lies buried in London; it is explained that he was sealed there by his own friends because of his betrayal of them, but magic emanating from it is able to possess persons above, eventually freeing the demon, who promptly attacks Midnighter and Apollo.
-The entire Stormwatch then battles Etrigan, but even after being defeated, he is able to possess a host and flees.
+The entire Stormwatch then battles Etrigan, but after being defeated, he is able to possess a host and flees.